N3MESIScrawl/encryt-decrypt-tool/README.md

 3. Install the required dependencies:

-    ```bash
-    pip install -r requirements.txt
-    ```

 ## Usage

 To use the file encryption and decryption tool, follow these steps:

-1. Run the script:
+1. navigate to the tool folder and find the file encrypt.py :
     ```bash
+    cd <folderlocation>
+    ```
+2. Run the script:

+    ```bash
     python file_encrypt_decrypt.py
     ```

-2. Select the operation:
+3. Select the operation:
     - **Encryption:** Encrypt a text file.
     - **Decryption:** Decrypt an encrypted text file.
     - **Quit:** Exit the program.

-3. Enter the required information:
+4. Enter the required information:
     - For encryption: provide the path of the file to encrypt, the location to save the encrypted file, and the encryption key.
     - For decryption: provide the path of the encrypted file, the location to save the decrypted file, and the decryption key.

-4. Follow the prompts to complete the encryption or decryption process.
+5. Follow the prompts to complete the encryption or decryption process.

 ## Contributing